 But, there are curious departures from the expected archetype.
 Unlike the mythological heroes who are portrayed as a descendant of the gods, Jesus is both fully God and fully human.
-No other "incarnation" of other religions (such as the Hindu gods who only appear as humans) have this quantum mechanics-like dual nature.
+No other "incarnation" of other religions (such as the Hindu gods who only appear human) have this quantum mechanics-like dual nature.

 The Greek and Roman folktale figure Hercules was the son of Zeus and a mortal woman -- making him half god or a demi-god.
 The Hindu Krishna is fully divine and only takes on the appearance of a human.
 The ancient emperors of China or ancient Mesopotamian kings were likewise fully divine.

 Here the dual nature of Christ makes him stand out uniquely from the other gods of myth and folklore. when the formulation of the trinity adds something new that resembles quantum paradoxes.

 Literary scholar C.S.
 Lewis argues that myth is a kind of deep structured grammar imbedded in the human imagination that unlocks truths that social progression is unable to realize otherwise.
 In When Myth became Fact, Lewis holds that literary images such as the divine hero told in prehistoric stories are necessary mental forms to help future generations understand what God was doing in history.
 He says that stories that formed the basis for pagan religions prepared our minds to accept the coming of Christ as an historical reality.
 The voice of imagination acts like an antenna for actualities to come.